'Pre' self contains one's possibility yet to

 is necessarily incorporated into the latter, giving both a sense of relative

 duration, even though both potentials remain unknowable for us.
-This is because we cannot conceptualize the extent of temporality
+The

 applicable to them in the process of making differentiation between them.